 For this round, we will be applying the remainder of your pre-emergent and post-emergent weed control and a low level of nitrogen to all turf types.
-Bermuda turf will receive additional slow release nitrogen fertilizer to aid the turf as it begins to break its winter semi-dormancy.
-This slow release fertilizer will gradually feed the turf for the whole season.
+Bermuda turf will receive additional slow release nitrogen fertilizer to aid the turf as it begins to break its winter semi-dormancy and provide for color and growth into the season.
 Zoysia lawns, however, are on a different schedule from bermuda.
+As you may remember, last year's cool spring temperatures delayed zoysia green up until almost June.
 At this time, zoysia receives pre and post emergent weed control but only a trace amount of nitrogen.
+Zovsia will green up as the SOIL temperatures warm above 60 degrees and cannot be pushed into greening up faster.
+We will supply fertilizer to the zoysia turf later in the spring when it is prepared to use it.
 They will not receive their start up nitrogen until our next visit.